Lorenc1o/TPC-DS_Oracle/README.md

     # Linux
     dsdgen -scale 1 -dir /tmp

   6. Upload data to DB using Oracle SQL Loader.
 Control files can be found here in the ctl folder.
-Running the 'concurrent_load.py' script will load the data to the DB using multiple processor cores or it can be done manually.
+Running the 'concurrent_load.py' script will load the data to the DB using multiple processor cores:

+    python3 concurrent_load.py -S [server] -D [database] -U [user] -P [password] -L [data directory] -C [ctl directory]

+Or it can be done manually:

     sqlldr userid=username/password@SID control='item.ctl'